bioacoustic-ai/bacpipe/README.md

 - trained on general audio

 AudioMAE from the facebook research group is a vision transformer pretrained on AudioSet-2M data and fine-tuned on AudioSet-20K.

+### AudioProtoPNet
+- spectrogram input
+- supervised learning, trained using asymmetric loss
+- ConvNext architecture
+- trained on the xeno-canto large section of BirdSet

+This CNN is trained in two phases.
+The main contribution of this model is its interpretability.
+Tt learns prototypes in the second training phase which can be used during inference time to visualize sections of the spectrogam that were most important for classification.
+The (include) classifier can distinguish 9736 classes.

 ### AvesEcho_PaSST
 - transformer